Daughters Share Mother's Passion for Nursing

 “I had always wanted to be a nurse.
 I lost some family members to cancer, and I just thought that if I could help somebody get through treatment and get back to their lives, it was something I'd really like to do," says Corry.
 "I decided that once the kids were old enough and they were all in school, I’d go back to school for nursing."

-After graduating nursing school, Corry was hired by Roswell Park Cancer Institute where she has worked for nearly 14 years.
+After graduating nursing school, Corry was hired by Roswell Park Comprehensive Cancer Center where she has worked for nearly 14 years.
 She's now a registered nurse in Roswell Park's Chemotherapy and Infusion Center.

 Seeing their mom’s hard work while growing up inspired Corry’s daughters, Alexandra and Rachel.
 “The fact that she went back to school after she had all of us, and seeing her in school and doing what she did, I really looked up to her.
 I really wanted to do that for myself,” says Alexandra.